Mpox (Monkeypox) Vaccine

 The HSE paused the mpox vaccination programme in December 2023.
 HSE is reviewing the need to reopen a vaccination programme due to the current outbreak.
 We will continue to advocate for the mpox vaccine to be made available as part of routine vaccinations in sexual health services across Ireland.
 When we receive more updates we will post them here.

-While the HSE mpox vaccine programme is paused, St Vincent’s Hospital in Dublin 4 offers the mpox vaccine.
+St Vincent’s Hospital in Dublin 4 offers the mpox vaccine.

 Call 01 2215525 or email psc@svhg.ie to book an appointment.